 Gough Square’s team of financial services barristers regularly advise on investment and insurance mis-selling.
 We provide expert advice on compliance with the Insurance (Conduct of Business) Rules (“ICOB”) and the Insurance (Conduct of Business) Sourcebook (“ICOBS”), issues arising from the sale of PPI, and challenges by FOS, the FCA and the Competition Commission.

-We also represent banks and financial advisors in relation to the alleged mis-selling of investments and financial products, including alleged breach of the COB rules and interest rate swap mis-selling, mortgage mis-selling, timeshare mis-selling and solar panel mis-selling.
+We also represent banks and financial advisors in relation to the alleged mis-selling of investments and financial products, including alleged breaches of the COB rules, interest rate swap mis-selling, mortgage mis-selling, timeshare mis-selling and solar panel mis-selling.

 - Barnes v Black Horse Ltd 2 All E.R.
-(Comm) 1130: unfair relationships: transitional provisions;
+(Comm) 1130: unfair relationships and transitional provisions.

 - Black Horse Ltd v Speak EWHC 1866 (QB); C.T.L.C.
 211: acting in a test case in the Manchester Mercantile Court concerning alleged mis-selling of PPI.

 - Advising on whether arrangements constitute a collective investment scheme under FSMA s.235.

 - Advising on the FCA’s new rules for funeral plan providers and intermediaries, following the transfer of regulation from the FPA to the FCA.

 - Advising in relation to the creation of novel financial products.

 - Heading a pan-European regulatory review of insurance products for a multi-national corporation.